LuxDevHQ/Python-Writing-Clean-Code/README.md

     #more code goes here
 ```

+> @icon-info-circle We could also have used the **namedtuple** in the python standard library but we won't be too functional that early.
+Let us stick with OOP for now. **namedtuples** contain only data and not data with code that acts on it.

 Let us now refactor our entity names and use our newly created abstraction too.
 We arrive at the following code snippet.

 **Better: :smile:**